Hummingbird flight mechanics and maneuvers

 Ethanol and the ripening sequence of tropical fruits

-A fundamental prediction of the “drunken monkey” hypothesis is that ethanol is a low-level but widespread constituent within the pulp of many tropical fruits consumed by primates.
+A fundamental prediction of the “drunken monkey” hypothesis is that ethanol is a low-level but widespread constituent within the pulp of tropical fruits consumed by primates.
 Working with postdoctoral fellow Matt Medeiros, I am quantitatively assessing the ripening sequence of palm and fig fruits on Barro Colorado Island, Panama, including such parameters as color, texture, sugar content, and ethanol concentration.
-Comparable work on the fruits of Spondias mombin (Anacardiaceae) is being done collaboratively with Chrissy Campbell at Cal State Northridge.
-We are additionally organizing studies of ethanol content within fruits consumed by chimpanzees and gorillas in lowland African rainforests.
+Comparable work on the fruits of Spondias mombin (Anacardiaceae), as eaten by spider monkeys, is being done collaboratively with Chrissy Campbell at Cal State Northridge.
+Ph.D. student Aleksey Maro is currently investigating the ripening sequence of and ethanol content within fruits consumed by chimpanzees in forest of Kibale, Uganda.